 Wakefield 42-6 Warrington: Trinity overwhelm Wolves to continue battle for Super League survival

-On-loan winger Innes Senior scored four tries for Wakefield Trinity as they secured a fourth consecutive home win, beating Warrington Wolves 42-6; Wolves are experiencing their worst run in a single season since 2002 and head coach Darren Powell is under pressure
+On-loan winger Innes Senior scored four tries for Wakefield Trinity as they secured a fourth consecutive home win, beating Warrington Wolves 42-6; Wolves are experiencing their worst run in a single season since 2002 and Daryl Powell later left his position as head coach by mutual consent

 Bottom-of-the-table Wakefield overran Warrington 42-6 to continue their bid for Betfred Super League survival.